kippsherer/cs230/README.md

 it more complicated than a normal object detection problem.

 # Quick Start
+    * Train a model
+        1. edit datasets.py, set DATASET_DIRECTORY to correct directory
+        2. edit train_model.py, include correct models_ file
+        3. edit train_model.py, adjust standardization and model to be used
+        4. execute train_model.py

+    * Evaluate model(s)
+        1. edit datasets.py, set DATASET_DIRECTORY to correct directory
+        2. edit evaluate.py, set models_to_evaluate to desired models.
+        3. execute evaluate.py

+    * Graph model(s)
+        1. open Comparisons.ipynb Jupyter notebook
+        2. follow comments in the notebook

 # Description of Files
-* train_models.py - Executable used to train a model and run tests against the other datasets
+* train_model.py - Executable used to train a model and run tests against the other datasets
 * test_environment.py - Executable used while testing the environment
-* evaluate.py - TBD
+* evaluate.py - Executable used to test and graph models &nbsp;
-&nbsp;
 * Comparisons.ipynb - Jupyter notebook used while comparing models
 * datasets.py - Contains functions for retrieving the training, dev, test, and test_dark datasets